thor-harsh/Project--Hadoop-35/README.md

 <table>

-**In this project We will use MapReduce with Python to do an amazing stuff.Here we will build movie recommendations.** <br></br> We will recommend similar movies based on score and numPairs i.e that is no. of different users rated these movies where score and numPairs will be calculated using cosine similarity.<br></br>
+**In this project We will use MapReduce with Python to do an amazing stuff.Here we will build movie recommendations using Item based Collaborative Filtering** <br></br> We will recommend similar movies based on score and numPairs i.e that is no. of different users rated these movies where score and numPairs will be calculated using cosine similarity.<br></br>

 **Before jumping to the code lets understand MapReduce First**...<br></br>